-LAW - 898A Criminal Litigation
+LAW - 897L Introduction to Criminal Litigation

-This course affords students the opportunity to apply the skills learned in Trial Advocacy in the context of a criminal case.
-The class is divided into two-person teams.
-Each team is assigned either the role of prosecution or defense counsel.
-The class usually begins with the staging of a mock crime.
-The crime is reported, a suspect is arrested, charges are filed, and the prosecution commences.
-The class proceeds, week by week, through major phases of a criminal case.
-The course concludes with the trial of the case, which is conducted in a local courthouse.
+Apply the skills learned in Trial Advocacy in the context of a criminal case.
+The class is divided into trial teams assigned to prosecution or defense.
+The class begins with the staging of a mock crime, it is reported, a suspect is arrested, charges are filed, and the prosecution commences.
+The class proceeds through major phases of a criminal trial.
 This course counts toward completion of the Experiential Learning Requirement.
-Prerequisite(s): LAW 804 Evidence, and either LAW 899B Trial Advocacy or LAW 804T Trial Evidence and Advocacy.